airsonic/airsonic.github.io/pages/wiki/20_migrate.md

 title: Migrate
 permalink: /wiki/migrate/
 ---
-## Upgrade to Libresonic from Subsonic
+## Migrating from Subsonic to Libresonic

 This guide helps you to migrate your data from Subsonic to Libresonic.
 It has been tested with Subsonic 5 to Libresonic 6.